ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/document-extensions/time-series.markdown

 1. To view a document's time series, open its [document view](../../../studio/database/documents/document-view) and click the time series tab on the right.
-2. Click to create a new time series, [see more below](../../../studio/database/document-extensions/time-series#create-new-time-series-by-creating-the-first-entry).
+2. Click 'Add Time Series' to create a new time series [see more below](../../../studio/database/document-extensions/time-series#create-new-time-series-by-creating-its-first-entry).
 3. Hover to view comments when available.
 4. Click to view and modify time series data.